-The value of connections became more apparent than ever this past year.
+The value of connections became more

 Because of the pandemic, teams across The Ohio State University Wexner Medical Center were forced to change how we interacted and invent new ways to partner.
 While certainly a challenge, the virtual separation gave us an even greater appreciation for the in-person collaboration we had previously enjoyed and are now returning to more regularly.
 It also made us keenly aware of the unique advantages we enjoy as part of one of the largest academic health centers in the country at one of the largest university systems in the United States.